ttothewiggy/TIL/Daily-Diary/diary-July.md

 As well as this I'm looking at learning the basics of something new.
 I'm curious about Cyber Security so I'm going to do the IBM Cybersecurity Basics Course on edx.org, or maybe the Beginners Guide to Cybersecurity first, to see what that entails.

 ### Week Starting 17/07/23

+Started a Google Analystics course on LinkdIn, as wel as an SEO course.
+Mainly just to get a flavour for it and figure out if its something I can see myself doing.
+Also started leanring about REST API's.
+And continuing Javascript 30.

+### Week Starting 24/07/23

+Starting an internship focusing on support desk training as well as Google analytics and SEO so I'm covering it all this week.
+Mainly just watching LinkdIn Learning videos for now.
+Also continueing the Javascript30 Challenge.
+A bit behind schedule but I'll try catch up this week.